phansiri/imdb_coding/README.md

 15. Once I got it all working, I started on the API section
 16. Django utilizes the Django REST framework which makes creating api easier
 17. I started out with creating a serializer, updating my urls, and then the views.
 These three py files were heavily edited.
+18. All the tests are mainly in the test.py file

 ### Answering prompt questions